Skip to main content

 That could be Runanubandha (ऋणानुबंध) — karmic bonds formed through past emotional or energetic exchanges.

-These bonds can be of love, hate, debt, loyalty, and betrayal, and they pull people together across lifetimes.
+These bonds can be of love, hate, debt, loyalty, betrayal, and they pull people together across lifetimes.

 You may think you're choosing your parents, friends, or lovers.
 But often, karma is choosing them for you, as part of your soul’s resolution and learning.